Manhunter (Mark Shaw): Leviathan Dawn

-Afterwards, Shaw later pretended to ally with the Legion of Doom, stating to Lex Luthor that Lois Lane only revealed his identity because he wanted her to.
-While the superheroes and Legion of Doom were busy fighting, Shaw betrayed his allies as he saw people like Luthor a part of the problem with the world, teleporting the Legion away to a far off place instead of attacking the League or civilians.
-Sometime after the battle in Metropolis, Shaw presumably obliterated Dr. Netz for giving Leviathan's technology to Waller and decided to make moves as Shaw soon bought Markovia and appealed to everyone around the world for help in fixing the world.
+Shaw forms a false alliance with the Legion of Doom, stating to Lex Luthor that Lois Lane only revealed his identity because he wanted her to.
+While the Justice League and Legion of Doom are busy fighting, Shaw betrays his allies, viewing people like Luthor as a part of the problem with the world.
+He teleports the Legion away to a far off place instead of attacking the League or civilians.

 In other media

 Mark Shaw appears in Arrow, portrayed by David Cubitt.
 This version is a liaison between A.R.G.U.S. and Corto Maltese and an ally of H.I.V.E.